-My name is Aidan Raftery, I am a member of the Irish Massage Therapists Association.
+My name is Aidan Raftery, I am a member of CIMSPA and I am a qualified Gym Instructor.

-I am fully CRB checked and have been doing Sports Therapy and Massage Therapy for 4 years.
+I have been doing Sports Therapy and Massage Therapy for 4 years.
 I started with Frampton Cotterell RFC in Bristol, England.
 Then with Roscommon Gaels Club Under 8’s, 10’s and 15’s and Minor Hurlers, Manor United FC and also Bohemians FC.
 I am also a volunteer with the Civil Defence, the Quad Foroige Youth Organisation in Roscommon and the Roscommon Cancer Support Centre as a Massage Therapist.

 My Affinity With GAA Sports